 This is why uninsured and underinsured motorist coverage is so important.
 It’s also likely why many states require it.

-Just keep in mind that most UM or UIM policies won’t allow you to carry more coverage than your liability insurance coverage.
+Most UM or UIM policies won’t allow you to carry more coverage than your liability insurance coverage.
 So if you have 100,000 dollars’ worth of liability coverage, that’s how much you’ll have in uninsured or underinsured motorist coverage.
 Of course, you can speak with your insurer for more information, as policies will vary by insurer.

 And if you don’t have this kind of policy but are interested in it, let QuoteWizard help.
 We’ll connect you with a handful of agents so you can compare quotes and get the best rates.